Infineon/ifx-linux-bluetooth/README.md

 # Linux Bluetooth® SDK package

-This contains all the required files (including AIROC™ Bluetooth® stack for ARMv8 Linux, BT porting layer, sample code examples with profiles) to evaluate and test Bluetooth® Classic and Low Energy on AIROC™ combo chip (CYW4373, CYW43439, CYW5557X).
+This contains all the required files (including AIROC™ Bluetooth® stack for ARMv8 Linux, BT porting layer, sample code examples with profiles) to evaluate and test Bluetooth® Classic and Low Energy on AIROC™ combo chip (CYW4373, CYW43439, CYW5557X, CYW5551X).
-Also CYW5557X capable of LE Audio in hosted mode.
+Also CYW5557X and CYW5551X are capable of LE Audio in hosted mode.

 # Build, Download and running the application
-Download the zip file, extract and run the BT_Linux_CE.sh with AIROC™ combo chip (CYW4373/CYW43439/CYW5557X) as argument to compile, build and run the required application.
+Download the zip file, extract and run the BT_Linux_CE.sh with AIROC™ combo chip (CYW4373/CYW43439/CYW5557X/CYW5551X) as argument to compile, build and run the required application.

 Example:
 Run "sudo ./BT_Linux_CE.sh CYW5557X" on RPI CM4 host machine and select the application from the menu: